 Other Important Dates in Tonga

-What other dates should you add to your Tongan calendar?
+What are other dates in the Tongan calendar that you need to be aware of when visiting The Kingdom?
 Here are some more important dates to know, as well as a word about spontaneous public holidays.

 Special Events in Tonga

 Tonga recognises a few other special events each year, such as the following:

 - Heilala Festival – Starts with the King’s birthday at the beginning of July.
 The festival lasts from one to three weeks.